marmelab/react-admin/UPGRADE.md

 In order to define the resources and their views according to users permissions, we used to support a function as a child of `<Admin>`.
 Just like the `customRoutes`, this function had to return an array of elements.

-You can now return a fragment and this fragment may contains `null` elements.
+You can now return a fragment and this fragment may contain `null` elements.
 Besides, if you don't need to check the permissions for a resource, you may even include it as a direct child of `<Admin>`.

 ```diff
 <Admin>